MarkDunne/33-questions/README.md

 ========================

 1. Are you male?
-2. Do you live in China, India, The United States, Indonesia, Brazil or Pakistan?
+2. Do you live in Asia (this would be a better alternative to 2nd question.)
 3. ...